racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/Overview/Components.md

 ### Arakoon
 [Arakoon][] is a key/value store of objects.
 This database is used to store the actual objects of your application.
-Although Arakoon is a database, it is non-queryable nor it is a relational databas.
+Although Arakoon is a database, it is non-queryable nor it is a relational database.

 ### [ejabberd][]